CCLDArjun/Student-Enrollment-System/README.md

 ## Just Run

-Make sure that mysql is running on port 3306 (this is its default port).
+Make sure that mysql is running on port 3306 (this is its default port) and you have cloned the repo.
 ```sh
 $ java -jar build/libs/StudentEnrollmentSystem-1.0.jar
 ```

-## Build
+## Build (OPTIONAL)
-OPTIONAL

 ```sh
 $ ./gradlew build
 $ ./gradlew run